 Asymmetry in looks, or ideal breathing might not come from natural healing.
 Airway obstruction is a key concern in childhood trauma, apart from an active life, this can affect cognitive development.

 Jaw injuries are the next most common problem, especially in older children.
 The pattern of injuries tends to differ from adults and can brings implications for dental development.

-Oral & maxillofacial surgeons need to understand the impact of trauma on developing bone structure and dentition.
+Facial surgeons need to understand the impact of trauma on developing bone structure and dentition.
 They naturally treat the injury, whilst thinking a few years ahead, or decades ahead.

-Care At Our Clinic
+Treatment At Our Clinic